szairi2011/my-admin-portal/README.md

   To use @ngrx/schematics as the default collection in our Angular CLI project, we can add it to our angular.json:
       `ng config cli.defaultCollection @ngrx/schematics`

+  c.
+Create the app store:
+  We first create the root level store as a central location for all feature reducers later:
+  Note: We may include --dry-run flag to be in the safe side first
+      `ng generate store store --module=app.module.ts --root=true --state-path=store --state-interface=AppState`